You know that feeling when you’re driving along, minding your own business, and then your F-150’s 4WD starts slipping and sliding?

 Some Ford F150s with electronic 4WD systems have an odd problem: the 4WD can turn on and off by itself, making the 4×4 light flash and the switch click repeatedly.

-Sometimes, this might stop when the truck is in park or neutral, which likely means something’s up with the transmission.
+Sometimes, this might stop when the truck is in park or neutral, which likely indicates ford f150 transmission problems.

 It could be due to a glitch in the shift motor or its sensor in the transfer case, possibly caused by water ingress, particularly in freezing temperatures.